Make a Gift

 The University is offering rapid-turnaround on-site testing for staff and students in two locations.
 In most cases you should be able to get a test on the same or next day and results within 24 hours of the test.
 Students who are unable to safely access the two University testing pods can also request a test through the NHS – and should report a positive test result from outside the University service through an online form available here.

-Food deliveries for onsite students will be prepared by the College kitchen, and delivered to your door by the Hall team (Lodge on Saturday and Sunday)
+If you live onsite, you may place an order via the Covid Management Team for onsite food deliveries from the Trinity kitchen whilst in self-isolation: firstname.lastname@example.org.
+Food deliveries for onsite students will be prepared by the College kitchen, and delivered to your staircase by the Hall team (Lodge on Saturday and Sunday).

 Please email your Director of Studies and Isabel.email@example.com (undergraduates) or Ashley.firstname.lastname@example.org (graduates), so they know you will be following teaching online.